Harris and Trump offer new details about policies and strategy in dueling interviews

 Trump offered a fresh example during his appearances on Fox and Univision.

-When pressed about his supporters' violent attack against the Capitol on Jan.
-6, 2021, Trump defended his loyalists.
+When pressed about his supporters' violent attack against the Capitol, Trump defended his loyalists.
 “That was a day of love from the standpoint of the millions," he said on Univision.

 He also refused to back down from his weekend comments that his Democratic rivals represent a more serious threat to the United States than China and Russia.
 Over the weekend and again in the Fox interview, he called them “the enemy within.”